 ASTR 100 General Astronomy

+BIO 103 Introduction to Nutrition Science

 BIO 203 Philosophy and Mechanisms of Evolution

 ENV 102 Physical Geography

 ENV 103 Environmental Science

-PHYS 102 Explorations in Physics
+PHYS 100 How Things Work

 4. Social Science (6 credits)

 Social science courses focus on the relationship between individuals and social structures, and how both individuals and societies influence institutions, cultures, and ideas.
 Students learn to implement the methodologies of social science to understand social forces, such as the economy, media, and politics, both at a point in time and over time.